EngFlow/gazelle_cc/CONTRIBUTING.md

     git push --force
     ```

-    Avoid rewrite history if you can.
+    Avoid rewriting history if you can.
 It complicates the review process.

 1. Create your PR.